run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/cluster.md

 ## Prerequisites

-!!!
-Note
-    You must have Cluster Administrator rights to install these dependencies.

 Before installing Run:ai, you must install NVIDIA software on your OpenShift cluster to enable GPUs.
 NVIDIA has provided [detailed documentation](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/introduction.html){target=_blank}.
 Follow the instructions to install the two operators `Node Feature Discovery` and `NVIDIA GPU Operator` from the OpenShift web console.